Simprints Documentation

 // when the user has selected the beneficiary's information from the list,

-// the unique id should be used to trigger an identity callout
+// the unique ID should be used to trigger an identity callout

 private void onSelectBeneficiary(String selectedUserUniqueId) {